Content Sections

 By Rob Verkerk PhD, ANH founder, executive and scientific director

 The UK, like many other countries in the Western world, is grappling with a surge in long-term sickness that threatens to overwhelm the National Health Service (NHS) and puts immense strain on the economy.
-That’s before you look at the cost it has on quality of life.
-While there’s no doubt that the COVID-19 pandemic exacerbated this trend, the roots of the crisis run deeper, revealing a complex interplay of factors contributing to a nation that’s becoming progressively more sick.
+That’s before you look at the cost on the quality of life of hundreds of thousands, those affected both directly and indirectly.
+While there’s no doubt that the COVID-19 pandemic exacerbated this trend, the roots of the crisis run deeper, revealing a complex interplay of factors contributing to a nation that’s becoming progressively more sick, less capable, and less resilient.
+Rule Britannia?
+Hardly.

 A Stark Reality in Numbers

-Official statistics paint a grim picture.
-The Office for National Statistics (ONS) reports that the number of people economically inactive due to long-term sickness has skyrocketed by half a million since 2019.
+Official statistics paint a grim picture (Fig. 1).
+The Office for National Statistics (ONS) reports that the number of Brits economically inactive due to long-term sickness has skyrocketed by half a million since 2019.
 This rise is unprecedented and represents a significant challenge for policymakers and healthcare providers alike.
 As of July 2023, over 2.5 million people of working age were out of the labour force due to long-term illness.

 Figure 1.
 Cumulative change in the number of people aged 16-64 who are inactive due to long-term sickness.
 Source: Office for National Statistics.